isubhampadhi56/acharya-prashant-assignment/Readme.md

 The `PATCH /api/v1/deactivate` endpoint will deactivate the logged-in user account.

 - After deactivation, the `accessToken` expires within 5 minutes.
+For instant invalidation it's value stored in a in-memory cache to blacklist the access token.
 - The user will no longer be able to generate new tokens or refresh them using the `refreshToken`.
 - Any existing authorization tokens will be invalidated.